ScottyKarate/OSEP/Injection&Migration/ProcessInjectionVirtualAllocEX.md

 <br><br><br>

-**REMEMBER TO ALWAYS COMPILE IN FOR THE RIGHT ARCHITECHTURE!
+**REMEMBER TO ALWAYS COMPILE IN FOR THE RIGHT ARCHITECTURE!
 X64 or X86.....**

 Final C# script to inject into explorer.exe found by name.
 If there are multiple explorer.exe running this will inject into all of them.
 Correct script to point to 0 in explorerprocess array for first instance of explorer.exe  <br><br>
 ```C#